corsicanec82/fastify-method-override-wrapper/README.md

 });
 ```

-To override the HTTP method, use the HTML form with the hidden _method field and the value of the target method:
+To override the HTTP method, use the HTML form with the URL with the overridden method as the value of that query string key.

 ```html
 <form method="POST" action="/url/?_method=DELETE">